1988 Fosters Professional

 The 1988 Fosters Professional was a non-ranking invitational snooker tournament, which took place between 3 and 5 October 1988.
 The tournament featured four professional players and was filmed in RTÉ Studios, Dublin, for broadcast on RTÉ.

 Mike Hallett won the tournament defeating Stephen Hendry 8–5.
 Hendry made the highest break of the event, 99.

+Prize fund

+The breakdown of prize money for this year is shown below: